-LEONIDAS KAVAKOS has established himself as a violinist and artist of rare quality, known at the highest level for his virtuosity, superb musicianship and the integrity of his playing.
-International recognition first came while Kavakos was still in his teens, winning the Sibelius Competition in 1985 and, three years later, the Paganini Competition.
+LEONIDAS KAVAKOS Leonidas Kavakos is recognized across the world as a violinist and artist of rare quality, known at the highest level for his virtuosity, superb musicianship and the integrity of his playing.
+He works with the world’s greatest orchestras and is an exclusive recording artist with Decca Classics.

 The three important mentors in his life are Stelios Kafantaris, Josef Gingold and Ferenc Rados.
 By the age of 21, Leonidas Kavakos had already won three major competitions: the Sibelius (1985), Paganini, and Naumburg competitions (1988).
 This success led to his recording the original Sibelius Violin Concerto (1903/4), the first recording of this work in history.
 It won Gramophone Concerto of the Year Award in 1991.

 The orchestras with whom Kavakos has developed close relationships include the Vienna Philharmonic Orchestra (Eschenbach/Chailly), Berliner Philharmoniker (Rattle), Royal Concertgebouw Orchestra (Jansons/Gatti), London Symphony Orchestra (Gergiev/Rattle), and Gewandhausorchester Leipzig (Chailly).
 Kavakos also works closely with the Dresden Staatskapelle and Munich Philharmonic Orchestra, Orchestre de Paris, Accademia Nazionale di Santa Cecilia, Orchestra Filarmonica della Scala and, in the USA, with the Boston Symphony, Chicago Symphony, Los Angeles Philharmonic, New York Philharmonic, and Philadelphia Orchestra.